Homemade Pretzel Bread (Pretzel Rolls)

 - Make two balls of dough the same size (note: The total weight of the dough comes out to be about 800 g, so each loaf should weigh about 400 g), forming them into the shape you want (Do not let it rise here).

 - Carefully place one of the balls into the boiling baking soda water.
-Boil for 60-90 seconds on each side, turning it once to guarantee both sides covered.
-Drain the excess water from the dough and place it on an oiled baking sheet.
+Boil for 45-60 seconds on each side, turning it once to guarantee both sides covered.
+Remove the dough from the baking soda bath with a slotted spoon, shake off the excess water from the dough and place it on an oiled baking sheet.

 - Immediately sprinkle coarse sea salt over the bread to your specific tastes, and use a knife to cut a small "X" on the top of the bread.